Dzongkha vs Irish

 Dzongkha vs Irish Difficulty

 The Dzongkha vs Irish difficulty level basically depends on the number of Dzongkha Alphabets and Irish Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Dzongkha and Irish are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Dzongkha and Irish, which language is harder to learn?
-Time required to learn Dzongkha is Not Available while to learn Irish time required is 36 weeks.
+Time required to learn Dzongkha is 38 weeks while to learn Irish time required is 36 weeks.